remp2020/remp/Mailer/README.md

     injected.

 * *Emails.* They represent actual content of the *email* (e.g. single edition of the weekly newsletter).
-Every *email* has couple of settings you can configure:
+Every *email* has a couple of settings you can configure:

     * *Name.* User-friendly name of the email.
 It's displayed only in the administration parts of the system.
     * *Code.* Computer-friendly name of the email (slug).
 Primarily being used when referencing single email that's being